andrewsadowski/msNormalizer/README.md

 ### Running Application

-After installing globally via NPM:
+After installing globally via NPM, run on either a single file or directory:

+#### Single File

 ```
 msNormalizer -f '/absolute/path/to/file.srt'
 ```

-An srt will be generated in the same location as the srt provided with all millisecond discrepancies normalized.
-It will have '\_msUpdated' appended to the file name.

-If you have an entire directory of srts you'd like to run through, use the directory flag as follows:
+#### Directory

 ```
 msNormalizer -d '/absolute/path/to/dir/'
 ```

+An srt will be generated in the same location as the srt or directory provided with all millisecond discrepancies normalized.
+It will have '\_msUpdated' appended to the file name.